 Comparative Fault for a Crash

-Sometimes, a defendant will allege that the claimant also carries responsibility for a car crash.
+Sometimes, a defendant will allege that the injured claimant also carries responsibility for a car crash.
 The state follows a comparative fault statue which, essentially, uses each party’s percentage of fault to determine the amount of damages they could recover.
-Therefore, if a claimant was found to be 30 percent at fault, for example, they might still recover 70 percent of the awarded damages for a claim.
+We vigorously defend our clients in these situations to prove they had no fault for the crash.

-Legal Help After Michigan Distracted Driving Car Accidents
+Contact our Michigan Distracted Driving Car Accident Lawyers

 - 29000 Inkster Road